The Hangover: Writing

 The plot of The Hangover was inspired by a real event that happened to Tripp Vinson, a producer and friend of executive producer Chris Bender.
 Vinson had gone missing from his own Las Vegas bachelor party, blacking out and waking up "in a strip club being threatened with a very, very large bill I was supposed to pay".

-Jon Lucas and Scott Moore sold the original script of The Hangover to Warner Bros. for over $2 million.
+Jon Lucas and Scott Moore sold the original script of The Hangover to Warner Bros.
+Pictures for over $2 million.
 The story was about three friends who lose the groom at his Las Vegas bachelor party and then must retrace their steps to figure out what happened.

 It was then rewritten by Jeremy Garelick and director Todd Phillips, who added additional elements such as Mike Tyson and his tiger, the baby, and the police cruiser.
 However, Lucas and Moore retained writing credit in accordance with the Writers Guild of America, West's screenwriting credit system.